madprime/madprime.github.io/_posts/2018-10-24-from-personal-data-to-collective-power.md

 movement of people which starts with Nightscout data, an open source project to monitor continuous glucose monitoring data.

-For type 1 diabetes patients this is very important data to them -- one of the statistics that I didn't know before becoming familiar with this community, is that there's a 1 in 20 lifetime risk of dying in your sleep with this condition, due to hypoglycemic shock.
-And Dana got into it because she's a heavy sleeper, and she couldn't get her device to make a loud enough noise when this goes hypo -- and so she got involved by making a louder alarm, in this open source community, empowering individuals.
-And then, with her now-husband Scott, worked with him to make an algorithm -- and then, closing the loop -- so, using the data, they can automate an insulin pump.
+For type 1 diabetes patients this is very important data for them -- one of the statistics that I didn't know before becoming familiar with this community, is that there's a lifetime risk of 1 in 20 of dying in your sleep with this condition, due to hypoglycemic shock.
+And Dana got into it because she's a heavy sleeper, and she couldn't get her device to make a loud enough noise when it goes hypo -- and so she got involved by making a louder alarm, in this open source community, empowering individuals.
+And then, with her now-husband Scott, worked on making an algorithm -- and then, closing the loop -- so, using that data, they can automate an insulin pump.

 <img style="float:right; max-width: 400px; width:50%; margin-left: 10px;" src="{{site.baseurl}}/images/mydata2018-slide-37.png">

 I think there might be a member of this community in this room - Mikail, are you in here?
 No?
 I ran into him yesterday - and he's using this device.
 He's using the artificial pancreas system.
-So, there's an empowered user here at the event, I think he showed up on Slack.
+So, we have an empowered user here at the event, I think he showed up on Slack.
 These are real people.

 But the problem they face is: how do you enable community research?
 They have